clean-code-craft-tcq-1/current-ranges-c-Padmashree-DJ/README.md

 2. How much duplication would you consider unacceptable? more than 0(no duplicates)
 3. What is the coverage you'll aim for?100 %
 Adapt/adopt/extend the `yml` files from one of your workflow folders.
+ Here the yml file is adopted to limit complexity of 4, and duplication check was not added as it was capturing even the catch.hpp and code coverage was added.
+However as the run fails, coverage could not be executed.
+Any siggestion on how all can be performed?
 4 Write the smallest possible failing test."Case for detecting number of continuous range in the reading array given:Failing"

 5. Write the minimum amount of code that'll make it pass.